scaleoutsystems/fedn/examples/flower-client/README.rst

    export FEDN_AUTH_SCHEME=Bearer
    export FEDN_PACKAGE_EXTRACT_DIR=package
-   CLIENT_NUMBER=0 fedn run client -in client.yaml --secure=True --force-ssl
+   CLIENT_NUMBER=0 fedn client start -in client.yaml --secure=True --force-ssl

 Or, if you prefer to use Docker (this might take a long time):